Coronavirus Disease 2019 (COVID-19)

 Treatment Options

 What if you have symptoms?
 The Wisconsin Department of Health Services offers a free COVID-19 Treatment Telehealth service for Wisconsinites ages 18 and older who have symptoms of COVID-19 to help them access COVID-19 treatments.
-The service will run through December 2023.
+The free COVID-19 treatment telehealth program will be offered to Wisconsinites at no charge through April 10, 2024.

 Stay Home